-Mindful Minis is a space for children aged 5 – 11 to learn and practise the art of mindfulness through child-friendly, fun exercises.
+Mindful Minis is a space for children from Grade R – Grade 5 to learn and practise the art of mindfulness through child-friendly, fun exercises.

 The classes usually start with a breath awareness exercise.
 Often immediate calm can be felt in the body when we focus on our breathing; when we pay focused attention to the in-breath and the out-breath.

 Breath awareness is a wonderful tool for children to use in their daily lives.
 I often suggest to the kids that this is something they can save in their “mindfulness tool bag”, with the best part being that their breath is always with them.
 I get a lot of giggles and laughs when I suggest that one day they might arrive at school and say “Oh no!
 I left my breath at home on the kitchen table this morning.
 I forgot to put it in my bag!”
 Wherever we go, our breath is there with us; available to us.

 I also try to include some mindful movement in each class.
 This can be in the form of mindful walking, yoga or chi gong.
 But any movement can be made mindful, if it is slowed down enough and awareness is placed solely on the body and what can be felt internally.
 Mindful movement is not about becoming fitter or more flexible or about getting into the “perfect” pose.
 It is about deepening the connection to the body to improve body awareness.
 It is about letting go of the logical brain and moving into the felt portion of the brain.
 It is about noticing the body, listening to the body, accepting the body and appreciating the body.